Azure/azure-powershell/src/Blockchain/docs/New-AzBlockchainTransactionNodeApiKey.md

 key2    0Prk4Dl3lsOKdhyPEFQ-AnQb
 ```

-This command generates Api keys for a transaction node.
+This command generates Api keys for a transaction node using name, resource group.

 ### Example 2: Regenerate Api keys for a transaction node
 ```powershell